anaskywalkin226/ECE2112_PA3/README.md

 28	Ford Pantera L	8	5
 18	Honda Civic	4	4
 ```
-Step 6: Utilizing the code ".loc" can also output multiple columnns at the same time.
+Step 6: Utilizing the code ".loc" can also output multiple columnns at the same time using strings instead of indices.
 Using this, we are able to print out the columns that contain the values of "Model", "cyl", and "gear".

 # ------------------------------------------------------------------------------